wucharles/database-exporter/README.md

     1.All configuration files are stored in 'config' directory.

-    2.'commons.properties' file related to thread-pool and other common settings
+    2.'commons.properties' file related to thread-pool and other common settings.

-    3.'database.properties' file related to database settings
+    3.'database.properties' file related to database settings.

     4.'mapping.properties' file related to column mapping.
 If target table column names are different to source table column names, it tell exporter how to map source